Our Festival Calendar

 The origins of the Grape Harvest Festival date back as far as 1936, and it has now affirmed itself as a firm feature on the Argentine calendar.
 Considered one of the most popular festivals in the country, the gathering of winemakers and wine lovers alike makes for a truly unforgettable occasion.
 Whilst ultimately, the festival is focused around the many wine growers of the region, you can expect a catalogue of events incorporating traditional song and dance alongside the hotly anticipated beauty pageant to crown the Queen of Vendimia.
 Mendoza's annual festival is a fantastic display of revelry, all in the name of Malbec.

 Semana Santa (Holy Week) is celebrated in the lead up to Easter across much of the Catholic world and perhaps nowhere is it more spectacular than in the former colonial capital of Antigua Guatemala.
-Both day and night, the cobbled streets are decorated with flowers and colorful sawdust carpets (alfrombras) that are trampled as processions of floats bearing heavy statues of Jesus and the Virgin Mary are carried by Cucurucho (penitent men in purple robes with conical hats, representing penitence and humility).
+Both day and night, the cobbled streets are decorated with flowers and colourful sawdust carpets (alfrombras) that are trampled as processions of floats bearing heavy statues of Jesus and the Virgin Mary are carried by Cucurucho (penitent men in purple robes with conical hats, representing penitence and humility).
 The celebration is a fusion of Catholic and Mayan religion and traditions.

 St Patrick's Day, sometimes known as the Feast of Saint Patrick, is on the 17 March, commemorating the arrival of Christianity in Ireland and Saint Patrick, the patron saint of Ireland.
 St Patrick's Day has become a celebration of Irish culture and heritage and generally all things Irish.
 The day is marked with lively involve parades, marching bands and cèilidhs (a traditional Gaelic partner dance to folk music).
 Wearing of green attire or shamrocks is extremely popular.
 Legend has it that Saint Patrick explained the Holy Trinity to the Irish pagans using the three leaved shamrock (clover).
 St Patrick's Day is celebrated not only across the island of Ireland but also those of Irish descent around the world.